tfatykhov/WinkRedNode/README.md

 [Flows/Bluemix/Bluemix-monitoring.json](Flows/Bluemix/Bluemix-monitoring.json):

 works perfectly locally and in the cloud.
 For local version all you need - port forwarding so your instance can be accessed from outside.
+This is best option to start with.
+Other flows below are just starting points that shows you how to use the system.

 1. [Flows/InitializeWinkApi.txt](Flows/InitializeWinkApi.txt):
 this set of flows requests an authorization token from Wink.